Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Neural Partial Differential Equations

-This is a more general form of a second-order divergence form nonlinear elliptic differential operator.
-When matrix-valued function is only function of $x$, the operator is linear elliptic differential operator.
-Especially, if matrix-valued function $A (x)$ is symmetric and positive definite for every $x$, it said to be a uniformly elliptic operator.
+This is a more general second-order divergence form for the nonlinear elliptic differential operator.
+When the matrix-valued function is only a function of $x$, the operator is a linear elliptic differential operator.
+Especially, if the matrix-valued function $A (x)$ is symmetric and positive definite for every $x$, it is said to be a uniformly elliptic operator.

-Please note that this elliptic operator form is the same with right side of Eq. (\ref{generalRDE}).
-The matrix $A(U)$ is the diffusion matrix, the second term in right side of Eq. (\ref{ellopticopra}) is the convection vector, and the third therm is the reaction vector.
+It should be noted that this elliptic operator form is the same as the right side of Eq.~(\ref{generalRDE}).
+The matrix $A(U)$ is the diffusion matrix, the second term in the right side of Eq.~(\ref{ellopticopra}) is the convection vector, and the third term is the reaction vector.